aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 <details>
      <summary>CLICK TO EXPAND FOR OPTIONAL SECTION</summary>

+ **Use case:** HTTP Status Codes (3xx, 4xx, 5xx) error code by URI can provide insight into troubleshooting issue (such as 404- page not found etc.)

 - Drag and drop the **uri** field into the **Group/Color** in the **Field wells** section
 - Click on the drop down arrow next to **status** in the y-axis of the chart to reveal a sub menu.